daveromsey/wds-coding-standards-windows-demo/readme.md

 - Create a fresh WordPress install using Local by Flywheel, for example.
 - Rename the `wp-content` directory to `wp-content-backup` temporarily.
 - Clone this repo to a new `wp-content` directroy.
-- Copy any of the contents from `wp-content-backup` into the new `wp-content` directory.
+- Copy any of the themes or plugins you'd like to keep from `wp-content-backup` back into the new `wp-content` directory.
 - Navigate to `wp-content` and run `npm install` and `composer install` to install dependencies.
 - Run `npm run lint` to perform all linting tasks.
 Linting errors will be generated for the example PHP, JS, CSS, and Sass files included in the demo setup.